 Sean is a super user at CRONUS.
 He creates two approval users.
 One is Alicia who represents a purchasing agent.
 The other is himself representing Alicia’s approver.
 Sean then gives himself unlimited purchase approval rights and specifies that he will receive notifications by internal note as soon as a relevant event occurs.
 Last, Sean creates the required approval workflow as a copy of the existing Purchase Order Approval Workflow workflow template, leaves all existing event conditions and response options unchanged, and then enables the workflow.

-To test the approval workflow, Sean first logs into Business Central as Alicia, and then requests approval of a purchase order.
-Sean then logs in as himself, sees the note on his Role Center, follows the link to the approval request for the purchase order, and approves the request.
+To test the approval workflow, Sean first signs in to Business Central as Alicia, and then requests approval of a purchase order.
+Sean then signs in as himself, sees the note on his Role Centre, follows the link to the approval request for the purchase order, and approves the request.

 Setting Up Sample Data

 Before you can set up approval users and their notification method, you must make sure that two users exist in Business Central: One user will represent Alicia.
 The other user, yourself, will represent Sean.
-For more information, see Manage Users and Permissions.
+For more information, see Create Users According to Licences.

 Setting Up Approval Users

-When logged in as yourself, set Alicia up as an approval user whose approver is yourself.
+When signed in as yourself, set Alicia up as an approval user whose approver is yourself.
 Set up your approval rights and specify how and when you are notified of approval requests.